-There have been a number of fortifications built on the Landguard Peninsula over the years.
+There have been a number of fortifications built on Landguard Peninsula:

-In 1543 Henry VIII had two blockhouses built which rapidly deteriorated, so in 1552 the guns were returned to the Tower of London.
-In 1628, a new Fort was built of earth revetted with wood.
+1628 A new fort was built of earth faced with stout wood.
 It was square with a bastion on each corner.
-In 1666, under Charles II, repairs were completed and a brick wall constructed around the Fort.
+In 1666, under Charles II, a brick wall constructed around the fort.

-In 1667, during the second Dutch War, on the orders of Admiral de Ruyter, 1,500 Dutch marines (musketeers, pikemen, sailors (as grenadiers) and small cannon) landed at Cottage Point (now Cobbold's Point) and under the command of Colonel Thomas Dolman (an English officer who had served with Cromwell and, like many professional soldiers, had changed sides) attacked the Fort from the landward side.
-The Duke of York and Albany's Maritime Regiment of Foot, commanded by Captain Nathaniel Darell, repulsed the Dutch assault.
+1667 During the second Dutch War, on the orders of Admiral de Ruyter, 1,500 Dutch marines (musketeers, pikemen and sailors as grenadiers) landed at Cottage Point (now Cobbold's Point), marched down the coast and attacked the fort from the landward side.
+The garrison (including a detachment of The Duke of York and Albany's Maritime Regiment of Foot) commanded by Captain Nathaniel Darell repulsed the Dutch assault.

-In 1717, a new brick Fort was constructed, but gave way to a new structure in 1744, when a new red brick Fort was built in the form of a pentagon, with a bastion at each corner.
+I717 A new brick fort was constructed but gave way to a new structure in 1744 when a new red brick fort was built in the form of a pentagon with a bastion at each corner.
 These walls remain today.

-In 1878, a submarine mining establishment was constructed by excavating a test room within the thick walls of the Fort, building an observation room and adding a main building on the east side of the Fort - known as the Ravelin Block.
+1878 A submarine mining establishment was constructed by excavating a test room within the thick walls of the fort, building an observation room and adding a building on the east side of the fort known as the Ravelin Block.
 Stores and barracks were later demolished and are now underneath Landguard Terminal (part of the Port of Felixstowe).
-In 1901, because the existing armament of the Fort became obsolete, new batteries were built in front of the Fort facing the sea and river.
-These were named Left, Right and Darell's Batteries.

-In 1997/8 the Fort was structurally consolidated by English Heritage, into whose care it had been placed, and is maintained and opened to the public on their behalf by the Landguard Fort Trust
+1997-8 The fort was structurally consolidated by English Heritage, into whose care it had been placed, and is maintained and opened on their behalf by the Landguard Fort Trust.